morrownr/88x2bu-20210702/README.md

 Note: If you elect to skip the reboot at the end of the installation script, the driver may not load immediately and the driver options will not be applied.
 Rebooting is strongly recommended.

-Note: Solus Linux does not support dkms and will require a manual build.
-See `Manual build instructions` below.

 Manual build instructions: The script `install-driver.sh` automates the installation process, however, it may be necessary to build and install